giftednewbie/ManageEmployee/README.md

 ## Running the tests

-The current version of the application does not support automated tests.
-However, there is a set of Postmaster requests that can be referred to.
-The requests are work in progress and are currently without assertions.
+The current version of the application comes with a set of [Postman](https://www.getpostman.com/).
+The requests are work in progress and are currently without assertions and automations.

-However, the requests can be a good starting point to check the functionality of the application.
+However, the requests serve as a good starting point to check the functionality of the application.

 ### What the test requests cover